smicBJ/Py3-U8-Databases_and_Auth/README.md

 # Python III - Unit 8: Databases and Auth
-*For this Unit, we will explore data persistance as well as how to handle Authentication and Authorization in our API*
+*For this Unit, we will explore data persistence as well as how to handle Authentication and Authorization in our API*

 ### For this unit, consider the following resources as a reference: